 NOTABLE DISTINCTIONS FROM BEST AMERICAN ESSAYS, BEST AMERICAN MYSTERY STORIES, BEST OF THE MIDWEST, & BEST NONREQUIRED READINGS

 Rooted in the nation’s capital’s suburbs, Potomac Review is the antidote to the scripted republic that surrounds it.
 By taking on D.C.’s values of international inclusion, Potomac Review looks out into the world from its lush Potomac River basin, collecting and absorbing the world’s literary diversity.
-Potomac Review seeks literature from emerging and established writers around the globe to facilitate in the literary conversation.
+Potomac Review seeks literature from emerging as well as established writers around the globe to facilitate in the literary conversation.

 Founding editor Eli Flam launched Potomac Review in the D.C. area in 1993, declaring it “the quarterly with a conscience at the heart of the Mid-Atlantic.”
 The review relocated in the early 2000s to Montgomery College and the Paul Peck Humanities Institute, where it became the biannual print literary magazine it is today.